PassbirdCo/MetaKeepCodeSamples/eos/fio/lib/README.md

 ## Installation

-To use the FIOWallet library in your project, you can install it using `yalc` to test it:
+To use the FIOWallet library in your project, you can install it using `npm` to test it:

 - First, build the project: